Beginner Texture

 Create a Texture Document

 Every texture project starts with a document.
-This sets the resolution and ties your layers and channels to a specific mesh later.
+This sets the resolution and ties your layers and channels to a specific mesh.

-3. Enter a document name and choose a texture size.
+3. Enter a document name, select the mesh you want to texture, and choose a texture size.

 4. Click Create.